DipodDP/wg_peer_qr/README.md

+# Wireguard QR script
-# Automate creating WireGuard peers
+## Automate creating WireGuard peers

 This script helps you to add peers in Wireguard server config (wg0.conf) and create configs for peers.
 So new Wireguard clients can easily connect with text or QR configs.